There are several ways of importing data to the open database in Database Tour:

 2. Select the data source.
 It can be a table of an external database as well as another table or database query from the current database.
 Click Next.

 4. Specify source-to-target field mappings and click Import.
-This step can be skipped (if you click Import instead of Next at the previous step); in this case the application will build the filed mappings implicitly.
+This step can be skipped (if you click Import instead of Next at the previous step); in this case the application will build the field mappings implicitly.
 But it is recommended to specify the field mappings explicitly for existing target tables, and the corresponding fields in source and target must have compatible types.

 See also